PunamGodugula/OTT-Market-Meger-Analysis/README.md

 # 🎬 OTT Platforms Merger Analysis

-This repository contains resources for merger analyzing of LioCinema and Jotstar
+This repository contains resources for merger analyzing of two OTT platforms LioCinema and Jotstar

 🛠️ **Python** for data extraction and analysis.
 📊 **Dashboards** showcasing visual insights.